Not sure about some of what's included in the above SEO packages? Below you'll find some details to help clarify things.

 Getting links from top-level websites is the most expensive part of SEO.
 It's why buying SEO services that include these links is expensive.
 MadBeeTech SEO, though, has brought the price-point way down.
 Just look at this service from one of the "other guys" — links from just 4 websites costs more than our entire SEO Package #1, which includes links from 10 websites.

 The second "other guys" service — shown below — offers 5 website links from one plan (compared to our SEO Package #2's 10 websites), and their 15 website links plan is priced far higher than our SEO Package #2 plan that supplies you with links from 20 websites.

 Web 2.0 platforms like WordPress are hugely popular nowadays.
 We'll add articles to many niche-relevant Web 2.0 blogs on only the most popular respected platforms including WordPress, Tumblr and Blogger

-As we do for website backlinks, we'll add two articles, each with a link to your site, on each blog.
+As we do for websites, we'll add two articles, each with a link to your site, on some blogs.

 SOCIAL BOOKMARKING SITES

 A social bookmarking site is one that allows a person to keep an online store of bookmarks to favorite websites for easy accesses from anywhere.
 We add your website to many social bookmarking accounts.
 Google can find these links when they're made publically viewable (which of course is what we do).